fcrusing/Federal-Government-Reform-Proposal/README.md

    - PDF Version: [Download Chapter 2 PDF](https://github.com/fcrusing/Federal-Government-Reform-Proposal/blob/main/Federal_Government_Reform_Chapter_2_Preparatory_Steps.pdf)

+### [Chapter 3: Organizing Federal Agencies by Constitutional Mandates]
+Federal Government Reform Plan - Chapter 3: Organizing Federal Agencies by Constitutional Mandates outlines a proposed reorganization of federal departments and agencies to align with core constitutional responsibilities.
+This chapter serves as an example of potential restructuring, focusing on transferring certain programs to state control, reducing federal redundancies, and enhancing operational efficiency within the federal government.

+Key Highlights:
+Principles of Constitutional Mandates: Establishes guiding principles based on constitutional requirements, distinguishing between mandatory and discretionary spending to ensure resources are allocated to constitutionally aligned programs.
+Review of Departments and Independent Agencies: Provides a comprehensive overview of each department’s core functions, key programs, and potential overlaps with other agencies, alongside disposition recommendations to streamline federal operations.
+Identifying Agencies for Disbanding or Reassignment: Highlights specific agencies for potential disbanding or restructuring, with functions redistributed to reduce duplication and enhance efficiency.
+Legal and Operational Challenges: Examines the need for legal oversight, legislative approval, and coordinated management to ensure smooth transitions and maintain service continuity.
+Expected Outcomes and State Control Transition: Outlines anticipated benefits of the reorganization, including enhanced accountability, resource optimization, and the potential for state-level control of certain programs, reducing federal tax obligations for states.
+By aligning federal agencies with constitutional mandates, Chapter 3 promotes a more focused, efficient government structure while empowering states to manage locally driven services with greater autonomy.

+PDF Version: Download Chapter 3 PDF

 ### [Chapter 4: AI-Powered ZBB and EPM for Public Sector](https://github.com/fcrusing/Federal-Government-Reform-Proposal/blob/main/Federal_Government_Reform_Chapter_4_AI_Powered_ZBB_EPM_Public_Sector.md)

 **Federal Government Reform Plan - Chapter 4: AI-Powered ZBB and EPM for Public Sector** introduces the integration of an AI-powered platform within the Executive Branch to streamline Zero-Based Budgeting (ZBB) and Enterprise Performance Management (EPM).
 This chapter outlines how AI enhances the budgeting process by enabling cross-agency comparisons, optimizing resource allocation, and supporting accountability through performance tracking with tailored Key Performance Indicators (KPIs).